adiyoss/StructED/README.md

 ======
 CONFIG FILE - TRAIN
 ======
-all the parameters should be as: parameter type then colon ( : ) and then the value of the parameter
+All the parameters in the config file should be as follows:
+	parameter type, colon(:), parameter value

 	GENERAL